VictorAlbertos/KDirtyAndroid/README.md

 This module is called data because it just manages data.
 Its main purpose is retrieving data from specific repositories.
 These repositories are classes which manage data from/to server endpoints or from/to the local cache depending on the current call from the presentation layer.
 This layer is in charge too of updating the local cache when a new Fcm notifications is received.

 ### Presentation layer
 This is where all the UI logic is placed.
-The presenter orchestrates the view (Fragment or Activitiy) telling what to do through the view interface which acts as a bridge between them.
-This indirection layer is not just makeup, it's completely justified by the fact that only using an abstraction layer here we are going to be able to unit test the presenter without beeing coupled to the Android platform.
+The presenter orchestrates the view (Fragment or Activitiy) telling what to do through the view interface, which acts as a bridge between them.
+This indirection layer is not just makeup, it's completely justified by the fact that only using an abstraction layer here we are going to be able to unit test the presenter without being coupled with the Android platform.

 The presenter is the only reference that survives config changes.
 This is the place to store any kind of data which isn't stored in the cache system, but it still needs to survive to config changes.
 The presenter syncronizes the `Observable` subscriptions using RxLifeCycle.

 ## Two build variants for mock and real data.
 In the `build.gradle` file two variants has been specified, mock and prod.
-Everyone of them is linked with an specific sourceset (*app/src/mod* and *app/src/prod*) in order to provide a real and a mock implementation respectively for the ApiModule which provides the networking layer dependencies.
+Each one of them is linked with an specific sourceset (*app/src/mod* and *app/src/prod*) in order to provide a real and a mock implementation respectively for the ApiModule which provides the networking layer dependencies.
 In the mock variant the API dependency is resolved using Mockery, and in the production one is resolved by Retrofit.

 ## Testing
-Both presentation and data layer have a suit of unit tests.
+Both presentation and data layer have a suite of unit tests.
 Both can be run using the mock or the production variant.
 For the data layer only JUnit, Mockery and Mockito has been used to isolate dependencies.
-For the presentation layer -in addition to the preivous one- Espresso has been used to provide a set of UI testing.
+For the presentation layer -in addition to the previous one- Espresso has been used to provide a set of UI testing.

 ## Run quality tools.
-To run with a single gradle task all the code quality tools, you need to excute the next command in the terminal:
+To run with a single gradle task all the code quality tools, you need to execute the following command in the terminal:

 ```
  ./gradlew check
 ```

 ## <a name="freshStart"></a> FreshStart gradle task.
-To get rid of the example and be able to start your own Android CLIENT application using this architecture, run the next command:
+To get rid of the example and be able to start your own Android CLIENT application using this architecture, run the following command:

 ```
  ./gradlew freshStart
 ```

-It will destroy all the classes/resources linked to the example and it will leave the project in an ideal state to craft your own app.
+It will destroy all the classes/resources linked to the example and will leave the project in an ideal state to craft your own app.

 ## Author